oppia/oppia/extensions/interactions/LogicProof/static/js/README.txt

   - ∃ (exists) \u2203
   - ∈ (membership) \u2208
 Note that ^ is currently being automatically converted into ∧; this will have to stop if ^ starts being used for actual exponentiation.

-The LogicProof interaction adds the following objects to the global javascript namespace, which should not be overwritten:
- - logicProofParser
- - logicProofShared
- - logicProofStudent
- - logicProofData
- - logicProofConversion
- - LOGIC_PROOF_DEFAULT_QUESTION_DATA